Samadhi of Ranjit Singh: History

+Urdu literary works about the city of Lahore, such as by Nur Ahmad Chishti (1867), Mufti Ghulam Sarwar Qureshi Lahori (1877), Kanhaya Lal (1884), and Syad Muhammad Latif (1892), cover the samadhi in-detail, with a work by Chishti in 1867 documenting a white, marble statue of Ganesha located on the eastern entrance of the complex and that its interior contained marble statues of Hindu goddesses with silk curtains on them, with one of these goddess statues supposedly being donated by Jind Kaur.
+The Ganesha and goddess statues mentioned in these accounts cannot be traced today.
+Furthermore, the account records that both the Guru Granth Sahib and Dasam Granth were kept in prakash (installed and read from) located on the southern side of the central chhatrī, with there being two granthis appointed to read from the scriptures.
+Lahori and Lal's own works claim that Kanhaya Lal was employed by the British as an engineer to save the structure from collapse, due to issues related to its eight columns in the interior not being able to bear the load of the dome, with Lal deciding to add an additional eight columns to help bear the weight of the dome and prevent an imminent collapse.
+Lal further stated that he repaired cracked, marble columns by adding iron clamps to them.

 Architecture

 Building

 The building combines elements of Sikh, Hindu, and Islamic architecture.
 Portions of the building are believed to have been plundered from the adjacent Lahore Fort.

 The building has gilded fluted domes and cupolas, and an ornate balustrade around the upper portion of the building.
 The front of the doorway has images of Ganesh, Devi and Brahma that are cut from red sandstone.
-The dome is decorated with Naga (serpent) hood designs - the product of Hindu craftsmen that worked on the project.
+The dome is decorated with Nāga (serpent) hood designs - the product of Hindu craftsmen that worked on the project.
 The wooden panels on the ceiling are decorated with stained glass work, while the walls are richly decorated with floral designs.
 The ceilings are decorated with glass mosaic work.

 Funerary urns

 Ranjit Singh's ashes are contained in a marble urn in the shape of a lotus, sheltered under a marble pavilion inlaid with pietra dura, in the centre of the tomb.
-Surrounding him, in smaller urns, are the ashes of four sati queens and seven concubines.
+Surrounding him, in smaller urns, are the ashes of four Hindu sati queens and seven concubines.